Nutrition and Lifestyle for Mesothelioma Patients

 Healthy Eating Tips for Mesothelioma Patients

-Eating a healthy and well-balanced diet is important, but mesothelioma patients run into more challenges than most people.
+Eating a healthy and well-balanced diet is essential, but mesothelioma patients face more challenges than most.
 Here are some tips to help you when eating is difficult and to address specific needs.

 Try Smaller Meals and Eat More Frequently